 How to Soak Nuts and Seeds

 To soak and dry your nuts and seeds properly in today’s modern kitchen, you will need a good dehydrator.
 You will set the dehydrator to 110-115 degrees so the healthy, vitamin-producing enzymes in your soaked nuts remain intact.
 Heating them above 115 degrees (which is too low for an oven) will destroy the enzymes and some of the vitamins.
-(Where to find a good dehydrator)
+(I use this dehydrator.)

 I like to soak and dry several pounds of nuts and seeds in a big batch to save time and energy when using my dehydrator.
 I store my dry, crispy nuts in large mason jars in the fridge to keep them fresh for many months.
 That way, I always have properly prepared nuts and seeds on hand for snacks, salads and recipes.